 - 1 tsp salt

-In a large bowl, cream together butter and sugar until smooth.
-Beat in eggs and vanilla.
+- Preheat oven to 400°F. In a large bowl, cream together butter and sugar until smooth.
+Add in eggs and vanilla and mix until completely incorporated.
 Stir in the flour, baking powder, and salt.
 Cover, and chill dough for at least one hour (or overnight).